public-key-cryptography/public-key-editor/README.md

 	by copying and pasting the single command for creating the jar file each time, or by using the up arrow key on the keyboard to search the command history on the terminal until you find the command for creating the jar file and then pressing enter.

-	The five command lines are printed using newline chars for readability (and to keep the horizontal scroll bar from expanding), but you could delete the four newline chars and four tab chars in the terminal and replace them with single space chars before executing the command to make it easier to scroll through the command history using the up and down arrow keys.